JanRocketMan/janrocketman.github.io/_posts/2018-9-9-On-Intelligence.md

 <!--more-->

-First of all, in my opinion, the book is written in a very, _very_ informal way, with tons of remarks, repetitions and unspecified assumptions.
-Therefore, this summarization may contain errors, especially when I describe the topology of a human neocortex.
-Feel free to correct me in comments, if you see any.
+First of all, in my humble opinion, the book is written in a very, _very_ informal way, with tons of remarks, repetitions and unspecified assumptions.
+If you'd ever wonder what's the point in using mathematical notation when the main idea of the article you read is simple and general, I strongly encourage you to try this one.

+Secondly, note that the book was considered to be one of the bestsellers... in 2004.
+Since then, a lot has changed.
+Hence, along the way I'll try to mention how the subsequent research partially solved the problems described in the book.

+Thirdly, I'm still a small modest country guy that may not get all the details correctly.
+Feel free to argue with me in comments, if you think I'm wrong.

 # General vision